 Santolina rosmarinifolia.
 Limited Edition Print

-This is one of a series of artworks based on plants and herbs Illustrated for The Eden Project, Cornwall.
+This is one of a series of artworks based on plants and herbs Illustrated in watercolour for The Eden Project, Cornwall.
 They were eventually made into authentic mediterranean style ceramic tiles and feature along one of the long walls in the Mediterranean Biome.

 Printed on high quality bamboo paper, and an edition of 250, each one is signed and numbered, giving it a uniqueness.